 I have always had strong interests in medicine.
 The CSCG has provided me with a means of connecting my scientific interests with my desire to raise awareness regarding ethical issues in the public sphere.
 Through the CSCG, I was able to travel to Nicaragua to participate in the Foundation for International Medical Relief of Children’s (FIMRC) Summer International Health Fellowship (SIHF).
-After Ursinus, I plan to attend the Drexel University College of Medicine through the Early Assurance Program.
+After Ursinus, I plan to attend medical school.
 There, I hope to pursue pediatric medicine, a field in which I will be able to direct my passion for science towards helping children and their families.

 My Major / Minor / Campus Organizations

 I will continue working in Dr. Rebecca Kohn’s lab to study neurotransmitter release and the effect of oxidative stress on neurons, using C. elegans as model organisms.
 We specifically study the potential protective effects of various antioxidants on the neurons when subjected to hydrogen peroxide.